Israel State Archives: History

 The archive was established in 1949 to house historical records of government administrations from the Ottoman era to the end of the British Mandate and document the newly established State of Israel.

 In 2008, the Israel Museum mounted "Blue and White Pages," a joint exhibit with the Israel State Archives featuring documents relating to the history of the Jewish people from ancient times until the present.

-In 2012 the headquarters of the archive were closed until further notice after it was found that the building had been operating without the appropriate permit for the previous 19 years.
+In 2012, the headquarters of the archive were closed until further notice after it was found that the building had been operating without the appropriate permit for the previous 19 years.
 According to a source quoted by Haaretz, obtaining a permit and reopening of the archive will take a matter of months.
-Access to the archives for researches will be halted until the building reopens.
+Access to the archives for researchers will be halted until the building reopens.

 Israeli archiving policy

 The archive operates as a branch of the Prime Minister's Office.
 Israeli government institutions deposit their records at the State Archive 10–15 years after the closure of a file.
-Israeli declassification policy is based on the Archives law of 1955 The principle of the law is that all material is to be released after thirty years, subject to limitations based on damage to state security, foreign policy or personal privacy.
+Israeli declassification policy is based on the Archives Law of 1955.
+The principle of the law is that all material is to be released after thirty years, subject to limitations based on damage to state security, foreign policy or personal privacy.
 In practice this means that declassification of documents are fixed at different periods based on type of material and date of production.
-The original Law has been modified and updated a number of times.
+The original law has been modified and updated a number of times.

-Following a 2012 update of the legislation, the office of the Prime minister released as statement explaining that "the new regulations shorten the period after which non-security-related material may be viewed, from 30 to 15 years, while lengthening the confidentiality period of certain defense-related documents to 70 years in cases in which Israel's security conditions require it".
+Following a 2012 update of the legislation, the office of the Prime Minister released as statement explaining that "the new regulations shorten the period after which non-security-related material may be viewed, from 30 to 15 years, while lengthening the confidentiality period of certain defense-related documents to 70 years in cases in which Israel's security conditions require it".